 When this New York Bath House started using Bitcoin heat to heat its water, it drew attention to how common the practice of using Bitcoin mining to heat water is now becoming.

-3. Increase the speed and profitability of R&D into new renewable energy project
+3. Lift speed and profitability of R&D into new renewable energy projects

 3.1 OTEC